-What better day than the first day of Spring to remember Cecil Chubb's magnanimous gesture, turning Stonehenge over to the care of the nation?
+What better day than the summer solstice to remember Cecil Chubb's magnanimous gesture, turning Stonehenge over to the care of the nation?
 Annunciata Elwes reports.

 The Spring Equinox is the time of the Saxon goddess, Eostre, who represents new beginnings and fertility – and also the day that a horde of flower-bedecked druids, pagans and wiccans flock to Stonehenge to celebrate.
 It’s a sight that might have surprised barrister Sir Cecil Chubb, who donated it to the nation 100 years ago.